henspace/text2lesson-docs/docs/formatting/add-images.md

 ```

 Now you may have realised an issue: where are the images stored?
 They have to be
-available online to use them in _Text2Lesson_.
-Because _Text2Lesson_ is inherently
+available online to use them in _RapidQandA_.
+Because _RapidQandA_ is inherently
 intended for educational purposes, the ideal place to get or store your images is
-[Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page). _Text2Lesson_ has some specific features to make dealing with images
+[Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page). _RapidQandA_ has some specific features to make dealing with images
 from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) even easier.
 Check out [Using Wikimedia Commons](using-wikimedia-commons.md)
 for more details.